microbus-io/fabric/docs/general/mission-statement.md

 ### Conventional Practice

-The conventional practice relies on many sophisticated systems to work together reliably, increasing the failure risk profile.
-The added complexity requires a high level of expertise from the engineering and operations teams resulting slower ramp up time of new engineers.
-It also slows down day-to-day development because the solution cannot be easily contained on a single development machine.
+The conventional practice of developing microservices is a jumble on sophisticated systems that no one truly fully understands.
+The high level of complexity introduces friction to the software development lifecycle, significant operational costs, and failure points that cause unexplained outages.
+It takes a small army of engineers to keep the system afloat.

+Here's a list of some of the technologies commonly used today:

 * Web server for each microservice
 * DNS for discovery